Bryantcornwell/CV-auto-grader/README.md

 The inject.py and extract.py code works very well on images where they have not been printed and scanned between inject.py and extract.py.
 If a black pixel were to be added into the QR code where a white pixel should be, then it could cause an error when decrypting the answers.
 When using the injected image exported in JPG file format, I found that the pixel values were no longer 0 and 255.
 I added code to change them back to 0 and 255; however, exporting the image using PNG file format will not cause these artifacts.

 When scaling down the 2x2 matrix, the code originally took the first pixel in each super-pixel to determine the answer.
 This could be an issue if the image noise changes the pixel values and could result in an incorrect answer key.
-To make the detection more robust, the averages of the super-pixel values were used to scale down the answer matrix would be the future of this program.
+To make the detection more robust, the averages of the super-pixel values were used to scale down the answer matrix.

 If the image is flipped or rotated slightly, the QR code becomes undetectable without utilizing more computer vision techniques.
 Also, the answer key detection would potentially fail if the QR code was marked on with a pen or ink smudges.
 Scaling the QR code more could make it more robust to noise but may cause the program to run longer.